 We should opt for alternative authentication methods when possible:

-SSH keys should be rolled out selectively, providing developers access to only the severs that they require access to.
+SSH keys should be rolled out selectively, providing developers access to only the servers that they require access to.

 In the next section of the document, we discuss the design methodologies that we use to build stable and secure software.

-Logs are important for both debugging applications and detecting security breaches in our software -- ask CJ for a speech about logging.
+Logs are important for both debugging applications and detecting security breaches in our software.

 All applications should contain logging for